 Uniforms/Other Related Supplies: Uniforms are purchased for the Inspectors and Lieutenant funded under this program.
-Purchase is based on individual needs such as shirts, trousers, jacket, rain gear, duty gear (holsters, magazine pouches, handcuff pouches, flashlight holders), etc. Purchase is typically replacement for worn out items; 8 to 10 items per person. \$17,384.39.
+Purchase is based on individual needs such as shirts, trousers, jacket, rain gear, duty gear (holsters, magazine pouches, handcuff pouches, pistols, flashlights, flashlight holders), etc. Purchase is typically replacement for worn out items; 8 to 10 items per person. \$21,790.51.

 Computers: 4 Panasonic Toughbooks (CF31 or similar); projected cost \$3,600; \$14,400.
 Laptops are used by all sworn personnel (Inspectors, Sergeants and Lieutenants) to conduct and upload inspections and perform all the required checks while conducting those inspections (e.g. license checks, Federal OOS Order checks, etc.).
 With 55 sworn DMV personnel performing inspections and the useful life of a laptop, depending on its use, cited at 2-7 years (techguide.com), and with the rough service of our lap tops (extreme cold, extreme heat and motion), we have a projected the life of our lap tops at 5 years.
 Using the 5 years as a baseline we should be purchasing 11 new laptops per year.
+Additionally, with the CF-31s being phased out, we may have to move to CF-33s that require a new docking station.